Project Description

 A fun food workshop challenging you to think about everyday food in a whole new way.
 Experiment with a variety of food-related chemicals, and you even get to take home a bag of sweet, tongue-tingling sherbet!

-• Level: Suitable for Foundation to Level 2.
+• Level: Suitable for Foundation to Year 2.

 • Duration: Available in a 60 or 90 minute format.
 We recommend a 90 minute format if budget and timetabling constraints allow.